Contains a file name without a path. The specified file is used to store other Perforce environment variables.

 If not set, this variable is not used.

-switching between different projects.
-If you place a configuration file in
+between different projects.
+If you place a configuration file in each of

-that file, your Perforce settings will change to the settings in the
+Perforce settings will change to the settings in the configuration files

-configuration files automatically as you move from directories in one
+automatically as you move from directories in one workspace to another.

 Common settings may be placed into a configuration file in a parent directory.
 These settings may be overridden by setting them in configuration files in child directories.